marina-cucco/VeganSupport/README.md

 It`s only a starting point; far from being finished.

-I plan to go back to working on it onde day :)
+I plan to go back to working on it one day :)